locationtech/geogig/doc/manual/source/repo/exploring.rst

    the_geom: <MULTIPOLYGON>
    usage: <STRING>

-When specifying a single feature, the ``show`` command prints the values of all attributes, and their corresponding names taken from the associated feature type.
+When specifying a single feature, the ``show`` command prints the values of all attributes and their corresponding names taken from the associated feature type.

 .. code-block:: console

    geogig show HEAD:parks/1

 .. code-block:: console